zahidprvz/CodingSamuraiTaskTwo/README.md

 ## Introduction

 This project was created as Task Two during my internship at Coding Samurai.
 It serves as an excellent introduction to programming concepts and Java fundamentals.
-The calculator allows users to perform addition, subtraction, multiplication, and division operations, with the added bonus of memory functions.
+The calculator allows users to perform addition, subtraction, multiplication, and division operations, with the bonus of memory functions.

 ## Key Concepts